 The first wade-in occurred on May 14, 1959, after Mason attempted to swim at a local beach with friends and their children.
 A city policeman ordered them to leave because they were violating Mississippi segregation laws.
-Mason and one of his friends, Murry J. Saucier, Jr, then went to the police station to confirm if law had been broken.
-When they received no answer, they returned the next day where they met with Biloxi Mayor Laz Quave who told them they would be arrested if they returned to the beach.
+Mason and one of his friends, Murry J. Saucier, Jr. then went to the police station to confirm if a law had been broken.
+When they received no answer, they returned the next day and met with Biloxi Mayor Laz Quave who told them they would be arrested if they returned to the beach.

 In October 1959, Mason, Dunn, and two other black residents petitioned the board to allow African Americans to use the beach.
 A supervisor asked if they would be satisfied if they could use a segregated portion of the beach.
 Mason said no.

-Sporadic wade-ins, as they were now called, continued along Biloxi beaches until the final protest on June 23, 1963, two weeks after Medgar Evers’s assassination in Jackson, Mississippi., Protestors placed black flags in the sand in memory of Evers.
-Dozens of African Americans were assaulted during the protest and police arrested 71 mostly Black protestors.
+Sporadic wade-ins continued along Biloxi beaches until the final protest on June 23, 1963, two weeks after Medgar Evers’s assassination in Jackson, Mississippi.
+Protestors placed black flags in the sand in memory of Evers.
+Dozens of African Americans were assaulted during the protest, and police arrested 71, mostly Black, protestors.
 More than 2,000 white counter protestors attacked the black demonstrators and vandalized and overturned cars until the police restrained them.

 Although the 1964 Civil Rights Act officially desegregated Biloxi beaches, only in 1968 were the Biloxi beaches finally opened to all races.
 In 2009, on the 50th anniversary of the first wade-in, a section of U.S. Route 90 near Biloxi was renamed the Dr. Gilbert Mason Sr. Memorial Highway.